 Growing an indoor garden can be easy if you have the right indoor gardening supplies.
-No matter how big or small your garden will be, there are a few important things to know and questions to ask yourself before starting out.
+Regardless how big or small your garden will be, there are a few important questions to ask yourself before starting.

 An Indoor Gardening Supplies Plan

-Deciding which plants you’d like to grow will have the biggest effect on the indoor gardening supplies you’ll need for your garden.
+Deciding which plants you’d like to grow will have the biggest effect on the indoor gardening supplies you’ll need.
 They’ll determine the size of your pots, the type of soil you’ll need, and your lighting requirements.

-Another thing to decide is whether you’ll be growing your plants right from seeds, using pre-grown seedlings, rooting cuttings, or starting with an established, adult plant.
-Young plants also tend to have different needs than full grown plants and they may affect the type of lighting or fertilizers you’ll require.
+Also, decide whether you’ll be growing your plants from seeds, pre-grown seedlings, root cuttings, or starting with an adult plant.
+Young plants tend to have different needs than full grown plants.
+And they may affect the type of lighting or fertilizers you’ll require.

-If you aren’t sure yet, but not picky about what you’d like to grow, and just want to get started, you could choose from a list of low maintenance indoor plants and begin growing your indoor garden from there and see where it takes you.
+If you aren’t picky about what you’ll grow, choose from a list of low maintenance indoor plants.
+Begin growing your indoor garden from there and see where it takes you.

 Pots and Containers

-Once you know what you’d like to grow you can get an idea of how much space the roots will need and how big your plant might get.
-Keep in mind that some plants need to be repotted if their roots grow too big for their current home while others don’t mind being root bound in their smaller pots.
-Size is important when choosing your pots because too small of a pot can stunt plant growth while too large of a pot can prevent proper water drainage and lead to root rot.
+Once you know what you’d like to grow, you’ll have an idea of how much space the roots will need.
+You will also be able to determine how big your plant might get.
+Keep in mind that you’ll need to repot some plants if their roots grow too big for their current home.
+On the other hand, others don’t mind being root bound in their smaller pots.
+Size is important when choosing your pot.
+A pot that’s too small can stunt plant growth.
+A pot that’s too large can prevent proper drainage and lead to root rot.
 Knowing the needs of your specific plants will help you choose the best sized pot.

-Other factors to consider is the material the pots are made from and if they have drainage holes.
-Clay pots or containers made from absorbant upcycled materials may not hold water as efficiently and your plants might require more frequent watering.
-Metal or plastic pots will hold more moisture but these types of pots will rely more heavily on drainage holes to release any excess water.
+The pots’ material and drainage efficiency are other factors to consider.
+Clay pots or containers made from absorbent, upcycled materials may not hold water as efficiently.
+This will mean your plants might require more frequent watering.
+Metal or plastic pots will hold more moisture and will rely more heavily on drainage holes to release excess water.
 Drainage holes are an important feature for novice indoor gardeners because they’ll be the greatest fail-safe for over watering.

 Topsoil and potting soil may seem similar but they’re worlds apart.
-Topsoil is designed for outdoor gardens and will not drain properly when used in an enclosed space.
-Potting soil can be a bit more expensive but it’s specifically designed to be fluffier and allow for better drainage.
-Heavier potting soils are better for plants that will be in plenty of direct sunlight as they won’t dry out as fast while lighter soils are better for shaded plants or plants like cacti that don’t require as much water.
+Topsoil is best for outdoor gardens.
+It will not drain properly when used in an enclosed space.
+Potting soil is designed to be fluffier.
+Because of this, it allows for better drainage.
+Heavier potting soils are better for plants that will be in direct sunlight.
+They won’t dry out as fast, while lighter soils are better for plants that don’t require as much water.

-Certain plants will also benefit from the use of fertilizers when they’re in their more active growing stages, when they’ve depleted the nutrients in their potting soil, or if you’re using a potting mix with a very low soil ratio.
-When using outdoor garden fertilizers be sure to follow the instructions listed for indoor gardens, or reduce the amount you use to about ¼.
-Plants in a hydroponic system will depend entirely on liquid nutrients as they have no soil to absorb any minerals from.
+Certain plants will also benefit from the use of fertilizers when they’re in their more active growing stages.
+This is also true with depleted nutrients in the soil, or if using potting mix with a low soil ratio.
+When using outdoor garden fertilizers, be sure to follow the instructions listed for indoor gardens.
+You’ll probably need to reduce the amount you use to about ¼.
+Plants in a hydroponic system will depend entirely on liquid nutrients as they have no soil to absorb minerals from.

 Water is vital for your plants and knowing how much water your specific garden need is imperative.
 Some plants prefer a light misting, some don’t like their leaves to get wet at all, some prefer bottom watering, and some love a heavy downpour.
 You can use pretty much anything to get water to your plants, but some watering cans are better suited to give water in specific ways.
 A watering can with a long spout will let you get water under the leaves and right into the soil while a sprinkler attachment or a misting bottle is better for plants that love getting a gentle rain shower.